DasSkelett/AVC-VersionFileValidator/README.md

         with:
           exclude: '["./invalid.version", "./test/corruptVersionFiles/**/*.version"]'
 ```
-The supplied string has to be a valid JSON array (except it's a single file/globbing statement, then it can be a simple string)!
+The supplied string has to be a valid JSON array (except it's a single file or globbing statement, then it can be a simple string)!
-For the globbing syntax, see the [pathlib documentation](https://docs.python.org/3.5/library/pathlib.html#pathlib.PurePath.match):
+For the globbing syntax, see the [pathlib documentation](https://docs.python.org/3.5/library/pathlib.html#pathlib.PurePath.match).

 **For more workflow file examples, see the [examples folder](https://github.com/DasSkelett/AVC-VersionFileValidator/tree/master/examples).**